Detailed startup and usage instructions

 At the beginning of your run

 OSMOS will typically be ready for operation when observers arrive for their

 first night.
 The MDM staff will perform the following tasks

 before a run, but they will be necessary for observers to follow in the event

 of a power failure or lightning shutdown:

-The next step is to launch various control clients and the User Interface on
+The next step is to launch various control clients and the User Interface

-the order they are listed:
+following options in the order they are listed:

 - Turn on the IC (Computer Room) and type 'O' for OSMOS